-The AT91SAM7XC512/256/128 features two PIO controllers, PIOA and PIOB, that multiplex the I/O lines of the peripheral set.
+The SAM7S Series features one PIO controller, PIOA, that multiplexes the I/O lines of the peripheral set.

-Each PIO Controller controls 31 lines.
+PIO Controller A controls 32 lines (21 lines for SAM7S32/16).
 Each line can be assigned to one of two peripheral functions, A or B. Some of them can also be multiplexed with the analog inputs of the ADC Controller.

-Table 10-2 on page 34 and Table 10-3 on page 35 defines how the I/O lines of the peripherals A, B or the analog inputs are multiplexed on the PIO Controller A and PIO Controller B. The two columns "Function" and "Comments" have been inserted for the user's own comments; they may be used to track how pins are defined in an application.
+Table 10-3, "Multiplexing on PIO Controller A (SAM7S512/256/128/64/321/161)," on page 35 and Table 10-4, "Multiplexing on PIO Controller A (SAM7S32/16)," on page 36 define how the I/O lines of the peripherals A, B or the analog inputs are multiplexed on the PIO Controller A. The two columns "Function" and "Comments" have been inserted for the user's own comments; they may be used to track how pins are defined in an application.

-Note that some peripheral functions that are output only, may be duplicated in the table.
+Note that some peripheral functions that are output only may be duplicated in the table.

-At reset, all I/O lines are automatically configured as input with the programmable pull-up enabled, so that the device is maintained in a static state as soon as a reset is detected.
+All pins reset in their Parallel I/O lines function are configured as input with the programmable pull-up enabled, so that the device is maintained in a static state as soon as a reset is detected.